Tetun people: Overview

 Language map of the island of Timor.

-The Malayo-Polynesian Tetum form the largest ethnic group in East Timor with approximately 450,000 people and the second largest in West Timor with 500,000 people.
-They only migrated in the 14th century, when according to their records, the Tetum people came from Malacca.
+The Malayo-Polynesian Tetun form the largest ethnic group in East Timor with approximately 450,000 people and the second largest in West Timor with 500,000 people.
+They only migrated in the 14th century, when according to their records, the Tetun people came from Malacca.
 First they settled in the centre of the island and pushed the Atoni Meto to the western part of Timor.
 They then advanced further east and founded four kingdoms, of which Wehali was the most powerful.
 Likewise, their language became the lingua franca in the centre and east of the island.
-Even today, Tetums live in the centre of the island on both sides of the border and on the southeastern coast.
+Even today, Tetuns live in the centre of the island on both sides of the border and on the southeastern coast.

-The Tetum speak various dialects of Tetum.
+The Tetun speak various dialects of Tetun.
 Tetun Prasa is the official language of East Timor alongside Portuguese.
-In East Timor alone, over 432,766 people speak Tetum as their first language (2015).
+In East Timor alone, over 432,766 people speak Tetun as their first language (2015).
 Of the different dialects, 361,027 East Timorese stated that Tetun Prasa is their mother tongue, 71,418 mentioned Tetun Terik, and 321 mentioned Nanaek (2015).

 The historical exonym Belu means 'friend' or 'protector'.
 Therefore, the eastern part of the island of Timor was called Belu during colonial times.

-In contrast to other Tetun speakers, the "Tetum Terik Fehan" are matriarchally organised, which is otherwise only the case in Bunak and Galoli in East Timor.
-The Tetum Terik Fehan ethnic group lives in Manufahi, Cova Lima, Bobonaro and Manatuto.
+In contrast to other Tetun speakers, the "Tetun Terik Fehan" are matriarchally organised, which is otherwise only the case in Bunak and Galoli in East Timor.
+The Tetun Terik Fehan ethnic group lives in Manufahi, Cova Lima, Bobonaro and Manatuto.